April 11th – 18th 2026

 12.1 The starting line for both classes will connect between an orange flag displayed on the RC boat and a mark in the vicinity of Government Marker 55.

-12.5.2 The warning signal for succeeding starts will be made after the preceding class last boat clears the line.
+12.4 The warning signal for succeeding starts will be made after the preceding class last

 13. THE FINISHES